-Important: Do not create custom contexts with one of the reserved names used by LISTSERV Maestro (i.e. do not call your context lui, hub, trk, list, archives, or script).
+Important: Do not create custom contexts with one of the reserved names used by LISTSERV Maestro (i.e. do not call your context lui, hub, trk, list, archives, or scripts).

-Do not put any files into the WEB-INF folder, as they would not be accessible via a URL.
+Do not put any files into the $\tt WEB-INF$ folder, as they would not be accessible via a URL.